 Still, as good as it all sounds, it is important to be prepared for any outdoor adventure.
 Believe camping can be heaven or hell, depending on how you prepare for it.

 Remember the main rules: Travel Slowly – Camp Early – Don’t try to Fit Too Much in!

-There is something incredibly special about the backcountry.
+There is something incredibly special about Canada’s backcountry.
 You sit by the campfire at night, surrounded by pristine wilderness, roasting marshmallows and taking in the solitude.
 However little time you might have for your Canada vacation, don’t miss out on a backcountry camping experience; even if it’s only for a couple of nights.

 There is definitely no better way to travel in Canada’s backcountry than camping.
 Spending the day sightseeing and returning to a hotel at night is not the holiday I recommend.

-Searching the Internet you will come across many sites with “Canadian Best Campgrounds”.
-Many of these camping sites are in a beautiful location.
+Most camp sites are in beautiful locations.
 Guaranteed you will see wildlife during your camping experience and get a taste of what the Canadian Wilderness is all about.
-Unless you travel in the off-season, you will be sharing your experience with lots of fellow tourists.
+Unless you travel in the off-season, you will be sharing your experience with lots of fellow campers.